 Republic of Congo

-At the end of April, Tchimpounga staff members welcomed a new arrival: a baby girl named Anzac.
-She was named Anzac because she came to the sanctuary on ANZAC Day (April 25, 2012)*, and because, like many war veterans, she had lost an arm.
+In April 2012, the staff at the Jane Goodall Institute’s Tchimpounga Chimpanzee Rehabilitation Center in the Republic of Congo welcomed a new arrival: a baby girl called Anzac.
+She was named Anzac because she came to the sanctuary on ANZAC Day (April 25, 2012), a World War I observance for people from Australia and New Zealand, and because, like many war veterans, she had lost an arm.

 Dunez’s companions, Lemba, D’Joni and Wounda, spend hours playing and laughing.
 Of the three, Dunez is the best at moving through the trees.
 D’Joni tries to follow her, but he is not as coordinated, so he doesn’t move as quickly.
 Dunez is probably more skilled because she arrived at Tchimpounga at age three.
 As a result, she likely spent more time in the forest with her mother.
 Dunez constantly amazes the Tchimpounga caregivers with her enormous jumps.

 Work is underway on the first of the three islands that will become the new long-term sanctuary site for the Tchimpounga chimpanzees.